IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
+This enchantment creates a bigger tunnel the more the health it can consume from the player:
 At level 1, it consumes 20.0% of the player health and the tunnel will be of 3x3 blocks and 1 blocks depth. <br />
 At level 2, it consumes 22.5% of the player health and the tunnel will be of 3x3 blocks and 3 blocks depth. <br />
 At level 3, it consumes 25.0% of the player health and the tunnel will be of 3x3 blocks and 4 blocks depth. <br />